chiawase/chi-11ty/content/now.md

 ### Stuff on my mind

-- still haven't posted all my snaps while I was in the US, particularly the ones for Arizona huhuhu
+- I'll just post my Antelope Canyon photos when I feel like it
 - I should set up my site so that it's easy for me to update even on the go, right now everything lives on my personal PC <-- this is still on my mind
-- I have ~~too~~ so many things I need to do this MONTH good god
-- I need to fix my Personal Obsidian setup sooooon 😩
+- I really want to get [Webmentions](https://github.com/chiawase/chi-11ty/issues/8) set up on soon and maybe the Webring for [Tambayan 404](https://tambayan404.com) members too haha

 ### Music on Repeat
 - anything from [sakanaction](https://open.spotify.com/artist/0hCWVMGGQnRVfDgmhwLIxq?si=4S6qkjAJSySUlNdrmZcj8g)